Lettings policy

 Expression of interest – when a customer registers an interest in a particular property advertised through Leeds Homes.

-Family member – The definition of family member is that set out in the Housing Act 1985.
+Family member – the definition of family member is generally that set out in the Housing Act 1985, however, specific definitions apply in different sections of this policy.

 Fast track – properties re-advertised through Leeds Homes because they have not been let on the first advert.

-Joint tenancy – where two or more people are tenants of the same property.
+Joint tenancy – where 2 or more people are tenants of the same property.

 Leeds Homes Register – a register of housing applications reflecting the needs of customers in the Leeds area who need accommodation.

-Local lettings policies (LLPs) – where a property is let with specific preference criteria for example, lettings in a particular area may only be made to customers over a certain age.
+Local lettings policies (LLPs) – where a property is let with specific preference criteria, for example, lettings in a particular area may only be made giving preference to customers over a certain age.

 Main applicant – where someone applies for rehousing as a sole customer.